projectcalico/calico/reference/resources/ippool.md

 consulted.
 Similarly, when assigning IPs for tunnel devices, only "Tunnel" pools are eligible.

 If the `allowedUses` field is not specified, it defaults to `["Workload", "Tunnel"]` for compatibility with older versions of Calico.
-Hence it is not possible to specify a pool with no allowed used.
+It is not possible to specify a pool with no allowed uses.

 The `allowedUses` field is only consulted for new allocations, changing the field has no effect on previously allocated addresses.